zalando-zmon/zmon-aws-agent/README.md

 # zmon-aws-agent
-Use AWS API to retrieve "known" applications ( currently expecting stups compatible userData for this )
+Use AWS API to retrieve "known" applications (currently expecting stups compatible userData for this)

-Currently need to grant read only policy to ec2 instance for agent to walk over ec2/elb instances.
+Currently need to grant read only policy to EC2 instance for agent to walk over EC2/ELB instances.

-Supply ENTITY_SERVICE_URL environment variable to docker image, pointing to zmon-data-service or zmon-controller, dependingon your setup.
+Supply ENTITY_SERVICE_URL environment variable to docker image, pointing to zmon-data-service or zmon-controller, depending on your setup.

 ## Discovers
  * EC2 instances